apache/arrow/docs/source/cpp/csv.rst

 =============================

-Arrow provides a fast CSV reader allowing ingestion of external data as Arrow Tables or streamed as Arrow RecordBatches.
+Arrow provides a fast CSV reader allowing ingestion of external data to create Arrow Tables or a stream of Arrow RecordBatches.

 .. seealso::
    :ref:`CSV reader/writer API reference <cpp-api-csv>`.